-Cybersecurity VARs – Over the last year, executives and board members from various businesses have begun to ask more pointed questions about the threat posed by cyberattacks.
+Over the last year, executives and board members from a variety of businesses have begun to ask more pointed questions about the threat posed by cyberattacks.
 They’re no longer satisfied with technical audits of their security controls, and they’re inquiring about the business effect of cyberattacks.
-For example, how much of a cyber-threat do we face?
+How much of a cyber-threat do we face?
 Are we overspending or underspending?
 With the planned information security budget, how much risk can we reduce?
-Is it necessary to purchase cyber insurance?
+Is it necessary to purchase cyber-insurance?

 As a result of these concerns, value-at-risk (VaR) models for information security have been developed.
-These models, also known as cyber VaR, provide a basis for quantifying information risk and bringing discipline to the process.
+These models, which are also known as cyber VaR, provide a basis for quantifying information risk and bring discipline to the process.
 VaR models have two objectives:

 Organizations that use VaR models for cybersecurity can steer the risk conversation in more consistent, business-friendly terms.
 It has also enabled them to shift away from making judgments based on Fear, Uncertainty, and Doubt and toward making decisions based on financial data (FUD).

 Cyber VaR’s beginnings and definition

 Value-at-risk modelling is a statistical tool used in the financial services sector to assess the level of financial risk inside a corporation or investment portfolio over a certain time period.
 Three variables are used to calculate risk value:

 - the likelihood of losing that much money

 Cyber VaR models, on the other hand, employ probabilities to assess the likely losses from cyber attacks over a particular timeframe.